-Because whales are marine mammals, the females carry the offspring in their wombs and have live births!
-They do not lay eggs.
-However, since whales are fully aquatic mammals, their live births are much different than the births of terrestrial and semi-aquatic animals.
+Do whales lay eggs?
+The answer is no. Because whales are marine mammals, the females carry the offspring in their wombs and have live births!
+However, since whales are fully aquatic mammals, how whales give births is much different than the births of terrestrial and semi-aquatic animals.
 This post will walk through the entire whale life cycle and reproductive process from courtship to gestation, birth, and caring for the baby whale calf.

 Even though whales live a long time (on average, between 30 to 70 years!), they reach sexual maturity at a relatively young age.
 Most males can mature between 7-10 years of age, whereas the females’ maturity occurs between 5-7 years of age.

 Female whales will have a new calf every two to three years, which is a much longer reproductive cycle than many other marine animals.
 So, in order to increase their chances of getting pregnant, female whales will often have multiple mating partners during the mating season.

 How do whales get pregnant?
 When it comes time for whale mating season, many whales will migrate to warmer waters, especially if they inhabit a colder ocean region.
 Just like other mammals, whales have their own special behaviors to court female whales during mating season.
 Males whales will compete for female attention and engage in songs, calls, and even caresses.
 Female whales can sometimes be choosy when it comes to who they mate with – they have been observed avoiding mating calls for several days even.
 However, once a female whale is willing to mate, she will mate with several partners over the course of some hours.
 She does this to increase her chances of getting pregnant, as she will only give birth every 1 to 5 years.